equinor/terraform-azurerm-nat/README.md

 ## Features

 - Creates a StandardV2 tier NAT gateway in the specified resource group.
-- Creates and associates specified Public IP addresses and prefixes with the NAT gateway.
+- Creates and associates a Public IP address the NAT gateway by default.
 - Flow logs sent to given Log Analytics workspace by default.

 ## Prerequisites